vmware-archive/salty-vagrant/README.rst

     String path to your minion public key.
 Only useful with ``master=true``

 master : false
     Boolean whether or not you want to use a remote master.
+If set to false, make sure your minion config file has ``file_client: local`` set.

 salt_file_root_path : "salt/roots/salt"
     String path to your salt state tree.
 Only useful with ``master=false``.